iamask/cloudflare-containers-go/README.md

 - `GET /api/heavycompute` → Routed to a Go container instance, runs a heavy compute (Fibonacci) for load testing
 - `GET /api/responseheaders` → Routed to a Go container instance, returns the incoming request headers as JSON
 - `GET /kv` → Returns a value from Cloudflare KV storage
+- `GET /image` → Fetches and resizes an image from R2 (50x50)
+- `GET /ai?prompt=...` → Runs inference using Workers AI with a custom prompt
 - `GET /` → Returns the static frontend page

 ---